Carbon group: Chemical

+Among main group (groups 1, 2, 13–17) alkyl derivatives QRn, where n is the standard bonding number for Q (see lambda convention), the group 14 derivatives QR4 are notable in being electron-precise: they are neither electron-deficient (having fewer electrons than an octet and tending to be Lewis acidic at Q and usually existing as oligomeric clusters or adducts with Lewis bases) nor electron-excessive (having lone pair(s) at Q and tending to be Lewis basic at Q).
+As a result, the group 14 alkyls have low chemical reactivity relative to the alkyl derivatives of other groups.
+In the case of carbon, the high bond dissociation energy of the C–C bond and lack of electronegativity difference between the central atom and the alkyl ligands render the saturated alkyl derivatives, the alkanes, particularly inert.

 Carbon forms tetrahalides with all the halogens.
 Carbon also forms many oxides such as carbon monoxide, carbon suboxide, and carbon dioxide.
-Carbon forms disulfides and diselenides.
+Carbon forms a disulfide an a diselenide.

 Silicon forms several hydrides; two of them are SiH4 and Si2H6.
-Silicon forms tetrahalides with fluorine, chlorine, bromine, and iodine.
+Silicon forms tetrahalides with fluorine (SiF4), chlorine (SiCl4), bromine (SiBr4), and iodine (SiI4).
 Silicon also forms a dioxide and a disulfide.
 Silicon nitride has the formula Si3N4.

 Germanium forms five hydrides.
 The first two germanium hydrides are GeH4 and Ge2H6.
 Germanium forms tetrahalides with all halogens except astatine and forms dihalides with all halogens except bromine and astatine.
 Germanium bonds to all natural single chalcogens except polonium, and forms dioxides, disulfides, and diselenides.
 Germanium nitride has the formula Ge3N4.

 Tin forms two hydrides: SnH4 and Sn2H6.
 Tin forms dihalides and tetrahalides with all halogens except astatine.
-Tin forms chalcogenides with one of each naturally occurring chalcogen except polonium, and forms chalcogenides with two of each naturally occurring chalcogen except polonium and tellurium.
+Tin forms monochalcogenides with naturally occurring chalcogens except polonium, and forms dichalcogenides with naturally occurring chalcogens except polonium and tellurium.

 Lead forms one hydride, which has the formula PbH4.
-Lead forms dihalides and tetrahalides with fluorine and chlorine, and forms a dibromide and diiodide, although the tetrabromide and tetraiodide of lead are unstable.
+Lead forms dihalides and tetrahalides with fluorine and chlorine, and forms a dibromide and a diiodide, although the tetrabromide and tetraiodide of lead are unstable.
 Lead forms four oxides, a sulfide, a selenide, and a telluride.

 There are no known compounds of flerovium.